Find your favorite tea.

 烏龍茶

-Partially oxydized tea which has the name of "black dragon" in Chinese – the infusion is as black as a crow's feather and the curly leaf resembles a dragon.
-In Japan, this color is called "烏羽色 (crow's feather)" and it is very dark purple.
+Partially oxydized tea which has the name of "烏龍(black dragon)" in Chinese – the infusion is as black as a crow's feather and the curly leaf resembles a dragon.
+The color of crow's feather ("烏羽色 karasuba-iro") is one of the traditional colors in Japan, and it is very dark purple.
 Japanese oolong tea ("oolongcha") is growing in the recent years.